pikhosh/docs/docs/links.md

 # Links

 Links allow you to express relationships between objects — such as the author (User) of a Comment, or the Post the comment belongs to.
+You can express 1:1, 1:n, n:n relationships with Isar links.

 ## IsarLink